Interactive-Echoes/.github/profile/README.md

 ***

-Collection of open-source applications and modular C++ libraries as app development building blocks, for Linux, Windows and macOS.
+A collection of open-source applications and modular C++ libraries serving as development building blocks for Linux, Windows and macOS based applications.
 Get started with our <a href="https://github.com/Interactive-Echoes/IE/wiki">Wiki</a> for coding standards, practices, and workflows.

 **All good software should tell a story and our tales are written in the language of C++.**